vandycknick/nvd.codes/content/posts/2020/2020-05-31-set-up-docker-from-scratch-on-wsl2.md

  https://docs.docker.com/get-started/
 ```

-If you get a similar result as the one above then that means everything is working.
+If you get a similar result as the one above, then that means everything is working.
 But let's take it one step further and see if we can build an image and get a webserver up and running.
 Paste the following into a `Dockerfile`

 ```docker
 FROM mcr.microsoft.com/dotnet/core/sdk:3.1